 We will require substantial additional funding to support our continuing operations and further the development of our product candidates.
 Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations through the sale of equity, debt financings, or other capital sources, which could include income from collaboration, licensing or similar arrangements, for the foreseeable future.
 Adequate funding may not be available when needed or on terms acceptable to us, or at all.
 If we are unable to raise additional capital as needed, we may have to significantly delay, scale back or discontinue development of our product candidates.
-Our ability to raise additional funds may be adversely impacted by potential worsening global economic conditions and the recent disruptions to, and volatility in, the credit and financial markets in the United States and worldwide resulting from the ongoing COVID-19 pandemic and otherwise.
+Our ability to raise additional funds may be adversely impacted by potential worsening global economic conditions and the recent disruptions to, and volatility in, the credit and financial markets in the United States and worldwide resulting from the COVID-19 pandemic and otherwise.
 If we fail to obtain necessary capital when needed on acceptable terms, or at all, it could force us to delay, limit, reduce or terminate our product development programs, commercialization efforts or other operations.
 Insufficient liquidity may also require us to relinquish rights to product candidates at an earlier stage of development or on less favorable terms than we would otherwise choose.
 We cannot assure you that we will ever be profitable or generate positive cash flow from operating activities.
 Based upon our current operating plan, we estimate that our existing cash, cash equivalents and investments will be sufficient to fund our operating expenses and capital expenditure requirements at least through 2022.

-The global COVID-19 pandemic continues to rapidly evolve, and we will continue to monitor the COVID-19 situation closely.
-The extent of the impact of COVID-19 on our business, supply chain, operations and clinical development timelines and plans remains uncertain, and will depend on certain developments, including the duration and spread of the outbreak and its impact on our clinical trial enrollment, trial sites, contract research organizations, or CROs, third-party manufacturers, and other third parties with whom we do business, as well as its impact on regulatory authorities and our key scientific and management personnel.
-The ultimate impact of the COVID-19 pandemic or a similar health epidemic is highly uncertain and subject to change.
-To the extent possible, we are conducting business as usual, with necessary or advisable modifications to employee travel and most of our employees working remotely.
-We will continue to actively monitor the rapidly evolving situation related to COVID-19 and may take further actions that alter our operations, including those that may be required by federal, state or local authorities, or that we determine are in the best interests of our employees and other third parties with whom we do business.
-At this point, the extent to which the COVID-19 pandemic may affect our business, operations and clinical development timelines and plans, including the resulting impact on our expenditures and capital needs, remains uncertain.
+The global COVID-19 pandemic continues to evolve, and we will continue to monitor the COVID-19 situation closely.
+While COVID-19 related restrictions have been eased in many locations around the globe, including in Bothell, Washington, where our principal offices are located, a resurgence in cases of COVID-19 or similar health epidemic could occur at any time, and the ultimate impact of the COVID-19 pandemic or a similar health epidemic is highly uncertain and subject to change.
+In particular, new and highly contagious variants of COVID-19 continue to emerge and spread quickly throughout certain areas of the United States and elsewhere, and at this point we are unable to determine when and to what extent any such resurgence will affect our business.
+We will continue to actively monitor the evolving situation and ongoing impacts on our clinical trial enrollment, trial sites, contract research organizations, or CROs, third-party manufacturers, and other third parties with whom we do business, as well as on regulatory authorities and our key scientific and management personnel.
+As the situation evolves, we may take further actions that alter our operations, including those that may be required by federal, state or local authorities, or that we determine are in the best interests of our employees and other third parties with whom we do business.
+At this point, the ultimate extent to which the COVID-19 pandemic, or any potential resurgence of a variant thereof, may affect our business, operations and clinical development timelines and plans, including the resulting impact on our expenditures and capital needs, remains uncertain.